-&lt;sup>8 i.e. made available for public inspection as per language of art.
+8 i.e. made available for public inspection as per language of art.
 111 IBA

-160. The Life Insurance Association of Japan and the General Insurance Association of Japan have elaborated additional items to be disclosed, and all member insurers comply with these additional disclosure provisions on a voluntary basis.
+- 160. Further comments on statutory disclosure requirements are also available in par.
+191 to 195. - 161.
+The Life Insurance Association of Japan and the General Insurance Association of Japan have elaborated additional items to be disclosed, and all member insurers comply with these additional disclosure provisions on a voluntary basis.

-- 161. In several areas, the Supervisory Guidelines are critical to determining the equivalence of the provisions covering oversight of insurers' systems of governance and public disclosure.
-While the Supervisory Guidelines are not enshrined in law, we are satisfied that in effect they constitute a body of requirements that insurers abide by in practice, and that the JFSA pursues the necessary checks through both on-site inspection and its off-site work. - 162.
-In relation to the duties on auditors, there would appear to be scope for encouraging and facilitating further reports to the supervisory authority where problems are discovered or the performance of the insurer is deteriorating. - 163.
+- 162. In several areas, the Supervisory Guidelines are critical to determining the equivalence of the provisions covering oversight of insurers' systems of governance and public disclosure.
+While the Supervisory Guidelines are not enshrined in law, we are satisfied that in effect they constitute a body of requirements that insurers abide by in practice, and that the JFSA pursues the necessary checks through both on-site inspection and its off-site work. - 163.
+In relation to the duties on auditors, there would appear to be scope for encouraging and facilitating further reporting to the supervisory authority by company auditors and accounting auditors of non-listed insurers where problems are discovered or the performance of the insurer is deteriorating.
+We also note that statutory disclosure requirements could also be further improved to ensure consistent and comprehensive disclosure.. - 164.
 In the case of the disclosure requirements, not all reinsurers operating in Japan will be members of the two main industry trade associations.
-However, taking the voluntary provisions into account, there is a reasonable level of disclosure. - 164.
+However, taking the voluntary provisions into account, there is a reasonable level of disclosure.
+We also note that statutory disclosure requirements could also be further improved to ensure consistent and comprehensive disclosure. - 165.
 Given these caveats, Japan is considered largely equivalent under Principle 4 dealing with systems of governance and public disclosure.